-The first 2 weeks were hard, but afterwards I started to enjoy myself.
-I noticed my ex and I weren’t having that much contact (he did not call me very often), but I thought he needed to build up his life without me and I needed to build up a life in France.
+The first two weeks were hard, but afterward, I started to enjoy myself.
+I noticed my ex and I weren't having that much contact (he did not call me very often), but I thought he needed to build up his life without me and I needed to create a life in France.

-6 weeks later, out of the blue, my ex called me and said he was having doubts and that he couldnt do it anymore, that his feelings were different.
+Six weeks later, out of the blue, my ex called me and said he was having doubts and that he couldn't do it anymore, that his feelings were different.

-It was so out of nothing for me, I was totally shocked.
-He broke up with me over the phone, 5 days before I would return to him for a weekend, not giving me any explanation.
+It was so out of nothing for me; I was totally shocked.
+He broke up with me over the phone, five days before I would return to him for a weekend, not giving me any explanation.

 The last part was the hardest, the “I cannot do this anymore” was not enough for me.
 Why couldn't he explain more?